 The method developed by CDR for the determination of tannins is aimed exclusively at the category of condensed tannins.
 Normally, the concentration of condensed tannins ranges from approximately 1 to 4 g/L.

 The CDR WineLab® method is based on the hydrolysis of tannins in an acidic environment (Bate-Smith reaction) which releases highly unstable carbocations which precipitate in the form of brown-coloured polymers when exposed to high temperatures.
-For this reason the CDR WineLab® method involves using a microwave to heat the tubes inside which the tannin hydrolysis reaction takes place.
+For this reason, the CDR WineLab® method involves using a microwave to heat the tubes inside which the tannin hydrolysis reaction takes place.

 The 520 nm precipitate reading performed with the CDR WineLab® instrument is directly proportional to the concentration of tannins in the sample, which the instrument returns at the end of the analysis in g/L.